 - Represented Paramount Home Entertainment in a dispute with Rank DMS in an alleged breach of a “most favored nations” provision in connection with distribution services for home entertainment products.

 - Litigated on behalf of Activision Publishing against a video-game developer related to the development of a phenomenally popular World War II-based video game.
-The case included breach of contract and fraud claims by both parties, all of which were settled before trial.
+The case included breach of contract and fraud claims filed by both parties, all of which were settled before trial.

 - Southern California Super Lawyer: Up-and-Coming Rising Stars, 2008–2012